felwoy/groupxs/README.md

 # groupxs first task
-Added solution for given problem in basket
+Added solution for given problem in basket \n
 Added test for the example given in the task in tests